Reddy-kalwakolu/Erisa_Recovery_Dev_Challenge/README.md

     - **Claims List & Search:** Go to the **Claims** page.
 Use the top search bar to filter by "United" and see the list update instantly.
     - **HTMX Detail View:** On the Claims list, click the **"View"** button on any claim.
 A detailed panel will appear below the list without a page reload.
     - **Flag & Annotate:** With a claim's details open, use the **Quick Actions** card to **"Flag for Review"**.
 Then, add a note in the **Notes** card and save it.
     - **Data Upload:** Navigate to the **Upload** page.
-Download a template file, then re-upload it using the "Append" mode.
+Download a template file, then re-upload it with your data using the "Append" mode.
 You will be redirected to the dashboard with a success notification.

 ---